gppsys/formflywiretoken/README.md

    - Configure HTTPS and other security measures.

 2. **Security**:
-   - Do not include the `.env` file in your version control.
-   - Ensure secure access to sensitive keys and database credentials.

 3. **Error Handling**:
    - If Flywire's API fails, the application redirects the user to a failure page (`/failure`).